Sustainable finance: Initiatives

 By signing the Paris Agreement, more than 190 countries have committed to fighting climate change and reducing environmental degradation.
 To reach the target of a maximum temperature increase of 2 °C, we need billions of green investments each year in key sectors of the global economy.
 Public finance will continue to play a key role, but a significant share of the funding will have to come from the private sector.
 Because financial markets are global, they offer a great opportunity, but this potential is largely untapped.
-Indeed, to mobilize international investors, it is necessary to promote integrated markets for environmentally sustainable finance at the global level.The UNFCCC and Paris Agreement's collective goal of mobilizing USD 100 billion per year by 2020 in the context of meaningful mitigation action and transparency on implementation fell short in 2018.
+Indeed, to mobilize international investors, it is necessary to promote integrated markets for environmentally sustainable finance at the global level.The UNFCCC and Paris Agreement's collective goal of mobilizing US$100 billion per year by 2020 in the context of meaningful mitigation action and transparency on implementation fell short in 2018.
 Therefore, this requires a high degree of coherence between the different capital market frameworks and tools that are essential for investors to identify and seize green investment opportunities.
 This means working together to ensure the potential of financial markets, and it is in this context that the International Platform on Sustainable Finance has been created.